 |---|---|---|---|---|---|

-Source: compiled from publicly available agency proposals, Ijjad's own 2023–2026 engagement data, and Jordan/Saudi market RFP ranges.
-Your real quote depends on scope, not sticker price.
+Source: compiled from publicly available agency proposals (Saudi Gazette, Jordan MoDEE), Ijjad's own 2023–2026 engagement data, and Jordan/Saudi market RFP timelines.
+Scope (the number you pay) is finalized after discovery — these are delivery weeks, not price bands.

 Want a straight number for your project?

-Get a 24-hour quote →Which agency fits your project
+Get a 24-hour proposal →Which agency fits your project

 If you've read this far, you probably already know.
 But here's the shortcut.